dncnmcdougall/ModelReducer/doc/api.md

 * Should throw if the child is not an object.
 * Should throw if the request name is not a string.
 ## *addAddActionFor*: Adds an "Add[ChildName]" action for a collection.
+* Should this be added by default when a child is added as a collection?
 * Should add an "Add" action with the correct default name: Add[ChildName].
 * Should add an "Add" action with the given name.
 * Should throw if the child does not form a collection.
+* Should throw if the child is not on the model.
 * Should throw if the child is not an object.
 * Should throw if the request name is not a string.
 ## *addSetPropertyActionFor*: Adds a Set[Property] action to the model